-- You will be asked to fill in an application form and give the names of two referees. - The references will be taken up. - Someone from the Church Leadership will meet with you, during which we will explore with you your gifts and your Christian experience; we will talk with you about any previous experience you have had in caring for children and/or young people; and we will ask about your reasons for wanting to take on this role at this time. - If, following the interview, it is decided to invite you to work with children and/or young people, in order to offer the appropriate protection to children and young people we will need to ensure that there is
+- You will be asked to fill in an application form and give the names of two referees. - The references will be taken up. - You will be interviewed.
+In the interview we will explore with you your gifts and your Christian experience; we will talk with you about any previous experience you have had in caring for children; and we will ask about your reasons for wanting to take on this role at this time.

-- nothing in your past that indicates that you might pose a risk to their safety.
+- If, following the interview, it is decided to invite you to work with children, in order to offer the appropriate protection to children we will need to ensure that there is nothing in your past that indicates that you might pose a risk to their safety.
 To this end, you will be asked to apply for a DBS Enhanced Disclosure. - Once a satisfactory check is received you will be asked to sign a volunteer agreement and be offered training